Ricky Megee

-Ricky Megee (born 1970/1971) is an Australian, most notable for having been stranded in the Outback and surviving for 71 days in 2006.
+Ricky Megee born 1970 is an Australian, most notable for having been stranded in the Outback and surviving for 71 days in 2006.
 Megee later gave contradictory statements as to how he came to be stranded crossing the Northern Territory and Western Australia.
 On one occasion he said that his car broke down, and on another that he had been carjacked by an armed gang.
 However, a doctor later confirmed that Megee's appearance was consistent with having lived in extreme conditions.
 Like most deserts, the Tanami can reach 40 C during the day but still be very cold at night.
 Megee made his own primitive shelters and survived by drinking rainwater and eating small animals and available vegetation for nourishment.
 He was eventually discovered by a group of station hands near Katherine, Northern Territory, and taken to Darwin for medical assistance.
 Although some doubts were later raised as to the exact chain of events as Megee related them, the police did not find evidence that a criminal offence had occurred.

 Early life

-Ricky Megee was born in 1970 or 1971 in Gippsland, Victoria; he later described his childhood as a happy one, until the family moved to Melbourne, where his father later killed himself.
+Ricky Megee was born in 1970 in Gippsland, Victoria; he later described his childhood as a happy one, until the family moved to Melbourne, where his father later killed himself.
 Megee worked at a variety of jobs.
 He was, variously, a carpet salesman, prawn fisherman, nightclub doorman, and an electrician.
 He eventually became a bailiff.
 Eventually, he went to jail after being involved in a fight in Perth, as well as for drug offences.
 In 2006 he was 35 years old and living in Queensland.